Deborah Kerr: Film stardom

 Powell hoped to reunite Kerr and lead actor Roger Livesey in his next film, A Canterbury Tale (1944), but her agent had sold her contract to Metro-Goldwyn-Mayer.
 According to Powell, his affair with Kerr ended when she made it clear to him that she would accept an offer to go to Hollywood if one were made.

 In 1943, aged 21, Kerr made her West End début as Ellie Dunn in a revival of Heartbreak House at the Cambridge Theatre, stealing attention from stalwarts such as Edith Evans and Isabel Jeans.
 "She has the rare gift", wrote critic Beverley Baxter, "of thinking her lines, not merely remembering them.
 The process of development from a romantic, silly girl to a hard, disillusioned woman in three hours was moving and convincing".

 Near the end of the Second World War, she also toured Holland, France, and Belgium for ENSA as Mrs Manningham in Gaslight (retitled Angel Street), and Britain (with Stewart Granger).

 Alexander Korda cast her opposite Robert Donat in Perfect Strangers (1945).
 The film was a big hit in Britain.
 So too was the spy comedy drama I See a Dark Stranger (1946), in which she gave a breezy, amusing performance that dominated the action and overshadowed her co-star Trevor Howard.
 This film was a production of the team of Frank Launder and Sidney Gilliat.

 Her role as a troubled nun in the Powell and Pressburger production of Black Narcissus (1947) brought her to the attention of Hollywood producers.
 The film was a hit in the US, as well as the UK, and Kerr won the New York Film Critics Award as Actress of the Year.
 British exhibitors voted her the eighth-most popular local star at the box-office in 1947.
-She relocated to Hollywood and was under contract to MGM.
+She relocated to Hollywood and was under contract to Metro-Goldwyn-Mayer.